mszydlowski91/test/docs/paths.md

 #### Description

-Sends an activation request to skipodium, can only be sent by a school director, upon success an email will be sent to skipodium managment to manually activate the school
+Sends an activation request to skp, can only be sent by a school director, upon success an email will be sent to skp management to manually activate the school

 #### Parameters
 |Type|Name|Description|Required|Schema|Default|